 From light-hearted tickles to savage (and sometimes ugly) exchanges between players, cricket is replete with tales of sledging.
 Harmless banter is quite a feature in any form of cricket - some are caught on the stump mic for the fans to hear, others find no record and are lost forever.

-One such instance, that involves India's latest Test player, Rishabh Pant, was narrated by Vishnu Priyan, part of the Belagavi Panthers in the ongoing edition of the Karnataka Premier League.
+One such instance, that involves India's latest Test player, Rishabh Pant, was narrated by Vishnu Priyan, who was part of the Belagavi Panthers in the 2018 Karnataka Premier League.

 While speaking to Sportskeeda, the Mysuru-born cricketer told how Pant, during his zonal days, tried to sledge Priyan, who had come out to bat with a very expensive bat.

 "He was part of North Zone U-19 and I was playing for South Zone.
 When I went in to bat, everyone got to know that I was using a 50,000 rupee bat", Vishnu reminisced.

 "So he started sledging '50,000 ke bat se kitna maarega, 5 run marega ki 50 maarega?'
 (How many runs will you score with a 50,000 rupee bat, 5 runs or 50?)"